 Captain Leonard A. Waldrop

-19th Georgia Infantry
+Company D, 19th Georgia Infantry

 Leonard A. Waldrop, the sixth of nine children born to his parents, like the average country boy, assisted on the farm and attended the common country school until grown.
-The principal part of his education was received, however, by studying nights, after the war.
-He was married in 1859 to Elizabeth, daughter of Patrick Carmicael, who was born in South Carolina, but who then lived in Georgia.
-Mrs. Waldrop was born in Georgia, but died in Bradley County, Ark., in 1870.
-She became the mother of five children.
-Mr. Waldrop's second marriage was in 1871 to Mrs. Sallie Crane, daughter of J. Word, born in South Carolina.
-Her parents both died in Cleveland County, Arkansas.
-To Mr. Waldrop's second marriage were born six children-four sons and two daughters.
+However, the principal part of his education was received by studying nights after the war.
+In 1859, Leonard married Elizabeth, who was born in South Carolina, but who then lived in Georgia.
+She became the mother of five children befor dying.

 The image is courtesy of Harry Short (VBFred@aol.com) of Van Buren, Arkansas, the great grand nephew of Leonard Waldrop.
 The information is adapted from Goodspeed's Biographies.